Back to blog

 – View-through sanity: For YouTube/Twitch, use view-through windows that reflect content half-life.
 Don’t over-credit; compare against time-matched baselines.

 – Incrementality: Run geo or audience holdouts when spend justifies it.
 Alternatively, use synthetic controls (non-overlapping creator cohorts) and pre-post MMM to bound lift.
+A disciplined strategy and analytics layer is what makes these reads trustworthy enough to bet budget on.

 Measurement essentials: